Buddleja madagascariensis: Cultivation

 The species was first named and described by Lamarck in 1792, and introduced to cultivation in 1827.
 It was listed by Masters in his Hortus duroverni Canterbury nursery catalogue of 1831 (as B. heterophylla).

 Buddleja madagascariensis is cultivated as an ornamental plant.
-Intolerant of sub-zero (< 32 °F) temperatures, it can only reliably be grown outdoors in subtropical and tropical climate gardens, such as those of Southern California and Florida in the USA, although in temperate coastal regions it can survive on south-facing walls, with added winter frost protection.
+Intolerant of sub-zero (< 32 °F) temperatures, it can only reliably be grown outdoors in subtropical and tropical climate gardens, such as those of Southern California and Florida in the US, although in temperate coastal regions it can survive on south-facing walls, with added winter frost protection.
 Elsewhere, it is essentially a conservatory and greenhouse plant.
 The shrub is grown under glass as part of the NCCPG National Collection of Buddleja held by the Longstock Park Nursery, near Stockbridge, Hampshire, England.
 Hardiness: RHS H2, USDA zones 9 – 10.

 The shrub was accorded the Award of Garden Merit by the Royal Horticultural Society (record 688) in 2002.